nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 6. Frequently Asked Questions (FAQ) <a name="faq"></a>

 **Q**: Why is it that I can add in modules not offered in NUS?<br>
-**A**: Unfortunately we do not have a database to store all the available modules in NUS.
+**A**: Unfortunately, we do not have a database to store all the available modules in NUS.
 We can only check if the module code is formatted correctly, and we trust users to key in modules that are provided only by NUS.